The 10 golden debt collection tips during COVID-19

 If your debtor is unable to meet the payment agreement, it is worth investigating whether your debtor is able to provide securities.
-Think of a guarantee from the director or board of directors or even a form of security from a third-party pledging claims.
-Make sure that no false security is provided, and that the security construction is properly recorded.
-We often see security agreements and other documents drawn up in such a way that they are not legally valid, and therefore have no value.
+Think of a guarantee from the director or board of directors or even a form of security from third-party pledging claims.
+Make sure that no false security is provided, and that the security is properly recorded.
+We often see security agreements and other documents drafted in such a way that they are not legally valid, and therefore have no value.
 This is exactly what you want to avoid.

 7. Make use of retention of title

 In addition to tip 6, you may have agreed upon a retention of title.
 In the context of damage prevention, it is advisable to enforce this retention of title.
 It is possible that your goods are still with your debtor and can be recovered and redeemed in another way.
 If your debtor has been declared bankrupt, you may be able to appeal to your retention of title during the bankruptcy procedure.
 However, in practice, it is often a lot more difficult to recover your goods.

 8. Is an appeal to force majeure applicable?